Policy on Political Contributions and Engagement

 Consistent with federal campaign finance laws, the Company does not make corporate political contributions to federal candidates, political parties, or political committees.
 However, some state and local jurisdictions permit companies to contribute to state and local candidates, political parties, referenda and ballot initiatives.
 Political contributions at the state and local levels may be made directly by the company or the Company’s Political Action Committee (“PAC”), to the extent permitted by applicable state and local laws.

 The budget for corporate political contributions is determined annually by the Senior Vice President Public Affairs and Sustainability, in consultation, as appropriate, with the Company’s Chief Executive Officer and legal counsel to ensure compliance with corporate policy and applicable federal, state and local laws.

 The Alaska Air Group, Inc. Governance and Nominating Committee of the Board of Directors receives semi-annual briefings on corporate-wide political spending.

-Click here for a list of the company’s 2022 political contributions to state and local candidates, political committees and political organizations and in regards to ballot measures.
+Click here for a list of the company’s mid-year 2023 political contributions to state and local candidates, political committees and political organizations and in regards to ballot measures.
 The Company does not make independent expenditures or electioneering communications, as such terms are defined in the Federal Election Campaign Act or applicable Federal Election Commission (“FEC”) regulations.
 Prior year reports back to 2019 are available for download.

 Alaska Air Group, Inc. Political Action Committee